Aurora Islands

 The Aurora Islands was a group of three phantom islands first reported in 1762 by the Spanish merchant ship Aurora while sailing from Lima to Cadiz.
-The Aurora's officers reported sighting them again in 1774.
+The officers of the Aurora reported sighting them again in 1774.
 The Spanish ship San Miguel fixed their location at 52°37'S, 47°49'W. On 20 February 1794, they were sighted again by a Spanish survey ship, the corvette Atrevida, which as part of the Alejandro Malaspina circumnavigation had been sent to confirm them.
-Their reported location was approximately halfway between the Falkland Islands and South Georgia at 53°S 48°W. The latitude is considered perfect; the longitude was based on the meridian of the astronomical observatory, San Fernando, Cádiz.
+Their reported location was in the South Atlantic Ocean approximately halfway between the Falkland Islands and South Georgia at 53°S 48°W. The latitude is considered perfect; the longitude was based on the meridian of the astronomical observatory, San Fernando, Cádiz.
 The islands were last reportedly sighted in 1856, but continued to appear on maps of the South Atlantic until the 1870s.

-It is possible that the Aurora islands were "discovered" by Amerigo Vespucci in his 1501/1502 voyage with a Portuguese expedition.
+It is possible that the Aurora islands were "discovered" by Amerigo Vespucci in his 1501–1502 voyage with a Portuguese expedition.
 In his "Lettera" of 1504, his most detailed note, he states that he left the coast of Brazil from Cabo Frío and followed the path of the Sirocco south-east covering 500 leagues (about 3000 kilometres) by sea down to 50°S or 52°S. The probability is confirmed by Vice-Admiral Ernesto Basilico in The Third Voyage of Amerigo Vespucci (Buenos Aires, 1967) and by Lt-Cdr Barreiro Meiro (General Journal of Navy, October 1968, Madrid).
 At latitude 52°S Vespucci discovered an island 20 leagues (118 kilometres) long: